meteor/meteor/packages/spacebars/README.md

 An "else" section may be provided, which is used (with no new data context) if there are zero items in the sequence at any time.

+You can use a special variable `@index` in the body of `#each` to get the 0-based index of the currently rendered value in the sequence.

 ### Reactivity Model for Each

 When the argument to `#each` changes, the DOM is always updated to reflect the